 Are there guided tours for children?
 What are they like?

-If you are planning a children's tour, I recommend opting for a private tour designed for families.
-The budget for a family of up to 4 people is only slightly more than per person on a small group tour, plus you get the advantage of an experienced guide keeping the children engaged and entertained with the art.
+If you are planning a children's tour, I recommend you to opt for a private tour designed for families.
+The budget for a family of up to 4 people is only slightly more than per person on a small group tour, plus you get the advantage of an experienced guide keeping the kids engaged and entertained with the art.

 These tours typically last 2.5 hours and are led by a specially trained art historian for the whole family.
-Similar to a crash course, this tour will lead you to discover the most spectacular collections that children might be most interested in.
+Similar to a crash course, this tour will lead you to discover the most spectacular collections and that might be of most interest to children.

 Main works you will see during the guided tour